medialab/xan/docs/cmd/window.md

     xan window --help

 window options:
     -g, --groupby <cols>        If given, resets the computed aggregations each time the given selection yields a new identity.
     -O, --overwrite             If set, expressions named with a column already existing in the file will be overwritten with the result of the expression instead of adding a new column at the end.
                                 This means you can both transform and add columns at the same time.
+    -C, --along-columns <cols>  Repeat same expression over a selection of columns at once.

 Common options:
     -h, --help               Display this message